 Having grown up with Anthony and Eddie, Gary knows exactly what is needed to keep the shop and ASL in order.
-His strong mechanical background has been a great asset to go along with the vast amount of video production knowledge he has acquired in the past 8 years at ASL.
+His strong mechanical background has been a great asset to go along with the vast amount of video production knowledge he has acquired in the past decade at ASL.

 Steve Miller is a three-time Emmy award-winning cameraman with over 20 years of experience in the industry.
 Steve's work focuses on ENG/EFP production with a specialty in underwater video.
 Currently, he is based in Florida.